mikependon/RepoDB/README.md

 The folder ***RepoDb*** is the code-line that supports the NetFramework solutions.
 It is very dedicated.
 This must **NOT** be pulled-request as this will be **out-of-support** starting **v1.10.1**.

 To contribute, open the [Issues]([https://github.com/mikependon/RepoDb/issues](https://github.com/mikependon/RepoDb/issues)) tab and filter the list of items with **for grabs** label.

-## Benchmark

-This will be filled soon with the detailed benchmark information.
-For now, please refer to [RawDataAccessBencher](https://github.com/FransBouma/RawDataAccessBencher) tool for the benchmark results.

 ## License